 Federal Communications Commission Votes Pushes Monopolist Agenda

-Today, the Federal Communications Commission dealt a body blow to the public interest by votingvoted to entrench monopoly in broadcasting and business broadband, Common Cause said.
+Today, the Federal Communications Commission voted to entrench monopoly in broadcasting and business broadband.
 The FCC majority eliminated price restraints on Business Data Services (BDS), allowing incumbent carriers to charge exorbitant rates on small businesses across the country.
 In a separate proceeding, the same majority voted to reinstate a legal loophole that broadcasters exploit to monopolize ever more of the airwaves.

 “This is the price we pay for the outrageous influence of money in politics,” said former FCC Commissioner and Common Cause Special Adviser Michael Copps.
 “The public interest suffers, and we are poorer – economically and civically – for it.”

 Chairman Ajit Pai and Commissioner Michael O’Rielly concluded sufficient competition existed in the BDS market to justify its deregulation though the FCC itself found that in most areas only a single provider of BDS services exists.
 As a result, small businesses and community banks will pay more to process credit card and ATM transactions.
 BDS already costs small businesses billions – a price consumers end up paying.